Germany: How does it deal with Chinese censorship? | DW | 29.10.2021

 Alpermann sees the Confucius Institutes as an instrument of possible influence rather as a "trivial matter."

-"I think the much more interesting problem is actually how China is trying to achieve international interpretive power, for example through social media."
+"I think the much more interesting problem is actually how China is trying to impose its view of things, for example through social media."
 In his recently published book, Xinjiang — China und die Uiguren (Xinjiang: China and the Uyghurs), he spent three years evaluating Chinese state media YouTube channels — and their portrayal of the internationally heavily criticized treatment of the Uyghur minority.
 The cultural genocide of the Uyghurs is justified here as, among other things, a fight against terrorism.
 "This is done with an incredible amount of effort, and you can already see that this argumentation catches on in some regions of the world."

 This article has been adapted from German.